 In the daily struggle to manage incoming communication and balance busy workloads, many people are choosing to use the Kanban method to organize and track their tasks and projects.

-These users want simple ways to use their email to generate kanban boards within Outlook.
+These users want simple ways to transform their email into Office 365 kanban boards within Outlook.

 While this feature isn’t included in Outlook by default, there are several tools to integrate this kind of visualization and organization on top of an Outlook inbox, combining the best of both worlds.

 Flow-e is a comprehensive tool for managing email, making an Outlook kanban task management system, and staying on schedule.
 It will be incredibly easy to keep track of everything on your to-do list as well as tasks that have been given to others.

 It’s simple to use and keeps everybody on your team in the know about what’s going on, on a day to day basis.
 It’s also highly visual, which means it will be easy to understand and use, keeping you from getting a headache every time you need to plan something for yourself, the team or another coworker.

 Things will get done with ease using the Flow-e Outlook Kanban style.
 There will be no more excuses that an email wasn’t received or that something wasn’t scheduled correctly.
 Because it will all be right there where everyone can see it and track the progress of tasks being done.